 Associations more conscious than those at play in rote memorization can be used to speed the learning process.
 If this is applied to information that you will frequently use, the conscious associations used to speed the learning process eventually become superfluous and thereafter may go unused.

 Rote associations produced by the memorization of a collection of things in a particular order are inherently one-way associations.
-You might have difficulty reciting the alphabet backwards unless you also memorized the alphabet in reverse order.
+You might have difficulty reciting the alphabet backwards unless you also memorized the alphabet in the reverse order.
 This illustrates a potential problem in non-rote memorization as well.
-Just because you associate Lake Ontario
+Just because you associate Lake Ontario with water does not mean that water will reliably remind you in particular of Lake Ontario.

 Your mind is capable of multiple kinds of thinking.
 These include verbal, visual and tactile processing as well as others.
 Separate parts of the brain work simultaneously to help us appreciate, for instance, sound together with sight.
 Our memory works best when more than one kind of thinking is involved in the process of associating new information with familiar information.